The peculiar case of Pirelli: Cracks showing but not doomed by Adil Navaid

 Legal 500, 2026 (Property & Construction and Commercial Litigation)

 Adil is a specialist commercial barrister with a broad business and property practice.
-His areas of expertise include commercial and chancery disputes, property and land disputes, landlord and tenant claims, inheritance and trusts and intellectual property disputes.
-Adil also has a growing practice in public law and judicial review as well as defamation and data privacy claims.
+His areas of expertise include commercial and chancery disputes, property and land disputes, landlord and tenant claims, inheritance and trust issues, and intellectual property disputes.

-Adil prides himself in his commercial approach.
+Adil prides himself on his commercial approach.
 He provides tactical advice to both lay and corporate clients whilst keeping their commercial interests at the forefront.
 Where cases progress to court, Adil is meticulous and creative in his arguments.

-Adil was ranked as a Rising Star by Legal 500 2025.
+Adil has been ranked as a Rising Star by Legal 500 ever since his first year of tenancy in 2023.

 Adil has a rapidly growing practice in defamation law and has acted for and advised numerous clients across the country.
 He is sought after for his commercial approach to what is often a very costly process as well as his creative thinking in pursuing cases of this nature.
 As a result, he has managed to carve out a practice as a notable name in the north of England in such matters.